lyle/wakanda-googleOAuth2-client/README.md

-#GoogleOAuth2#
+#wakanda-googleOAuth2-client#

-This JavaScript module provides AOuth2 authentication using Google's API.
-And was written to be used with [wakandaDB](http://wakandaDB.org/) and was written first for [GlassWakanda](https://github.com/lyle/GlassWakanda).
+This JavaScript module provides OAuth2 client authentication using Google's API.
+It was written to be used with [wakandaDB](http://wakandaDB.org/) and was created for [GlassWakanda](https://github.com/lyle/GlassWakanda).

 Google OAuth2
 -------------